-Each prompt asks students to express their gratitude and love for a particular aspect of their lives.
-From their favorite memories to their best friends, students will have the chance to think carefully about the wonderful things and people they’ve been given.
+Each prompt or topic asks students to express their gratitude and love for a particular aspect of their lives.
+From their favorite memories to their best friends, students in all grades will have the chance to think carefully about the wonderful things and people they’ve been given.

 For some students, it might be helpful to write their expressions of gratitude and love in the form of a letter—and Valentine’s Day could be the perfect time for kids to share their feelings with those in their lives.